rdkit-rs/cheminee/README.md

     cheminee create-index -i tmp/cheminee/index0 -n descriptor_v1 -s exactmw

-Start indexing.
-Note: everytime Cheminée annotates how many compounds have been processed, you can <ctrl + c> to interrupt if you're happy with the number, otherwise let it carry on:
+Start indexing an SDF file.
+Note: Cheminée does a bulk write after every 10,000 compounds.
+So if you <ctrl + c>
+interrupt
+very soon after starting the indexing, you might end up with no indexed compounds.
+If you want to follow along and kill early for some simple testing, use "
+RUST_LOG=info".
+Once you see a statement such as "10000 compounds processed so far" and you are happy with the number, then feel free to interrupt the
+indexing:

-    cheminee index-sdf -s tmp/sdfs/Compound_000000001_000500000.sdf.gz -i tmp/cheminee/index0
+    RUST_LOG=info cheminee index-sdf -s tmp/sdfs/Compound_000000001_000500000.sdf.gz -i tmp/cheminee/index0

+Or omit the "RUST_LOG=info" if you want better performance and you plan to let it finish.

 Go to "localhost:4001" in your favorite browser to test out the API endpoints.
 Note: for this test case, use "index0" for the index